 There are even stories of hybrid taxi cars whose batteries last more than 300,000 miles!

-Now if you were comparing a gas powered Audi and a hybrid BMW, then you would dig into how long the car typically lasts as well as the price for repairs to see which one is a better deal.
+Now if you were comparing a gas powered Audi and a hybrid Ford, then you would dig into how long the car typically lasts as well as the price for repairs to see which one is a better deal.

 To determine if there are any savings here, you need to look at the cost of gas and the number of miles you drive your car.

 We will assume that the price of a gallon of gas is $2.50 for regular and that you drive 15,000 miles per year.

-The gas powered Sonata averages 29 miles per gallon combined.
-The hybrid version averages 43 miles per gallon combined.
+The gas powered Sonata averages 28 miles per gallon combined.
+The hybrid version averages 41 miles per gallon combined.

-For the gas powered Sonata, the formula is this: 15,000 x 2.50.
+For the gas powered Sonata, the formula is this: 15,000 (miles driven) x $2.50 (price of gas).
 This gets us 37,500.
-We divide this by 29 and the answer is $1,293.
+We divide this by 28 (average mpg) and the answer is $1,340.

-We will spend $1,293 per year in gas with this car.
+We will spend $1,340 per year in gas with this car.

-With the hybrid, the annual gas cost is $872.
+With the hybrid, the annual gas cost is $915.

 Sadly, while this gives us a rough idea of the cost of filling up our gas tank, it is not 100% accurate.
-This is for two reasons.

 The first reason is that the price of gas fluctuates.